AI Glossary

 Pre-Trained Model

-A pre-trained model is an AI model that’s already been trained on large datasets and can be fine-tuned or used directly for specific tasks.
+A pre-trained model is an AI system trained on large datasets that can be fine-tuned or used directly for specific tasks.
 It saves time and resources by offering a solid foundation that can be adapted quickly to new use cases.

 Probabilistic Model